 FAIR has a somewhat lengthy write-up of the problem, and a few highlights are below:

-2 Nephi 12-24 quotes 1st Isaiah.
+"2 Nephi 12-24 quotes 1st Isaiah.
 This is not a problem because it is agreed by scholars that this author wrote before Nephi obtained the brass plates.
 1 Nephi 20-21, 2 Nephi 7-8, and 3 Nephi 16:18-20 all quote from 2nd Isaiah, which is a problem if those chapters were not written by 2nd Isaiah until after Nephi had obtained the brass plates.
 Third Isaiah is not quoted by the Book of Mormon.
 It is important to remember that the only part of 2nd Isaiah we need to account for is Isaiah 48-52.

 1st Isaiah wrote during a time when a powerful nation, Assyria, threatened the destruction of Israel.
 While this was the immediate issue in 1st Isaiah's mind, he also may have been inspired to make general prophecies about a more future destruction of Israel.
-While not specifically mentioning "Bablyon" or "Cyrus", this 1st Isaiah may have made broad prophecies about a future threat to Israel separate from the immediate Assyrian threat.
+While not specifically mentioning "Babylon" or "Cyrus", this 1st Isaiah may have made broad prophecies about a future threat to Israel separate from the immediate Assyrian threat.

 LDS scholar Sidney B. Sperry has suggested that we pay attention to the research of several non-LDS scholars who "held that Isaiah 40-66 arose in exilic times, but consisted in considerable measure of ancient prophecies of Isaiah, which were reproduced by an author of Isaiah's school living in the exilic period, because the events of the day were bringing fulfillment of the prophecies."
-In other words, our current Isaiah 40-55 (or 40-66) may originate in primitive writings of 1st Isaiah, but which were reworked and reinterpreted by 2nd Isaiah.
+In other words, our current Isaiah 40-55 (or 40-66) may originate in primitive writings of 1st Isaiah, but which were reworked and reinterpreted by 2nd Isaiah."

 The problem here is that we are assuming a theory that only complicates the plausibility further.
-This theory assumes that the writings were done in primitive times, reworked after they left Jerusalem, but still were OK to use because they are based on writings that were done ahead of time?
-It's an 'ends justify the means' argument except that it still doesn't explain why Joseph Smith used writings in the Book of Mormon that were not available to the authors we are to believed wrote their story on the plates.
+This theory assumes that the writings were done in primitive times, reworked after they left Jerusalem, but still were integrated into the Book of Mormon because they are based on writings that were done ahead of time?
+This is a repeat of the apologetics about the long ending of Mark, where apologists argued that the "long" ending was originally written, lost in the earliest manuscripts, but then reattached later by a scribe who realized it was missing.

 FAIR then dives into the tight vs loose translation methods: